Brent's Favorites

 Start before you are ready

-~ Robert Zuckerman book Kindsight
+~ Robert Zuckerman, from Kindsight

 It is not enough to add years to one's life, one must also add life to those years.